elliotec/elliotec.com/source/posts/2015-09-30-learn-more-by-teaching.html.markdown

 I started a gig as a personal tutor of a Computer Science grad student at UW in Ruby on Rails before finishing the course, and then was an assistant instructor for the following bootcamp after mine.
 I believe these two jobs were an early immunization for the impostor syndrome I may have had if I didn't do them.
 It might have been a little too far on the ego boost, but thats another problem.

-Point is, I started teaching for purely selfish reasons - [make money, and get learnt](http://genius.com/Carnage-i-like-tuh-lyrics/). (sorry)
+Point is, I started teaching for purely selfish reasons - [make money, and get learnt](https://www.youtube.com/watch?v=2Nx-sH0kn6E). (sorry)

 That's not to say I haven't had lots of rewarding experiences teaching what I do.
-I was shocked at the amount of attention my post on how I got my job was getting, and how many folks emailed me that it was an inspiration boost, or they got into a course they've been excited about, or they got their dream job, etc. Knowing you've helped someone achieve something is an amazing thing.
+I was surprised at the amount of attention my post on how I got my job was getting, and how many folks emailed me that it was an inspiration boost, or they got into a course they've been excited about, or they got their dream job, etc. Knowing you've helped someone achieve something is a sweet feeling.

-And I guarantee I learned more than my audience just by writing it.
+And I guarantee I learned more than my audience just by writing that.

 ##"I know that I know nothing"